isomerpages/govtech-gobusiness/_permittedservices/1a-permittedlist.md

         <td>
             <ul>
                 <li>
                     Only basic pet services, i.e. basic pet-grooming (no grooming services for cosmetic purposes), and per physiotherapy and rehabilitation (with veterinarian’s referral) are allowed.
-Visit www.go.gov.sg/avs-covid for more information.
+Visit <a href="www.go.gov.sg/avs-covid">www.go.gov.sg/avs-covid</a> for more information.
                 </li>
             </ul>
         </td>